Introduction

 Some clarifications

-Warning Although external injection of an electron bunch in a plasma wave is not common or easy to realize experimentally, it was chosen due its conceptual simplicity, which allows to easily study some basic concepts underlying laser-plasma acceleration.
+Warning Although external injection of an electron bunch in a plasma wave is not the most common nor easy laser plasma acceleration scheme to realize experimentally, it was chosen due its conceptual simplicity, which allows to easily study some basic concepts underlying laser wakefield acceleration.
+The interested reader can find here a tutorial which includes laser wakefield acceleration with ionization injection, a more common laser wakefield acceleration scheme.

-Warning: Many parameters of the simulation were chosen as a compromise between having a quick simulation and being able to describe the physical phenomena of laser plasma acceleration of electron.
-More physically accurate simulations of this phenomenon would require larger mesh sizes, a different resolution, etc., that would require much longer simulations.
+Warning: Many parameters of the simulation were chosen as a compromise between having a quick and simple simulation, and being able to describe the basic physical phenomena underlying laser wakefield acceleration of electrons.
+More realistic simulations of this phenomenon would require a larger number of mesh cells, a different space-time resolution, more realistic laser field distributions and plasma density distributions etc., that would require longer and more complex simulations, less suited for a basic tutorial.

 A quick word on Smilei